 - You must be a Skymiles member before the flight, and your Skymiles # must be apart of your reservation.
 This is easy and free so if you haven’t signed up for Skymiles yet be sure to do so before your next Delta flight.

 - The promotion is domestic only so if your bags are delayed from Paris to New York then you won’t be eligible for any bonus miles.

 - You must report the incident yourself.
 While Delta could theoretically determine if your bags were 20 minutes late and just give you the miles, they’re going to make you work for it.
 For me this is actually a positive because I don’t think Delta would host such a promotion if it were automated (they know that most people will not submit the claim).
 But for points pursuers in the know this isn’t that big of a deal.

 Have you ever been able to take advantage of this promotion?
 Are there any other downsides or gotchas worth noting?
 Be sure to let us know on Twitter or in the comment section below!

 When I wrote this post originally I was sitting in the DTW airport waiting for my flight back to RDU.
 The flight got in near midnight after a slight delay.
-After landing I started the stopwatch on my phone, went down to baggage claim, and sure enough once the stopwatch said 20+ minutes I got out my iPhone, went to Delta.com/BagsOnTime and submitted my claim for 2,500 bags on time points.
-The claim was posted to my account immediately after submitting.
-While I think id prefer getting my bags quickly, I’m not going to complain about earning 2,500 points for 20+ minutes of waiting.
+After landing I started the stopwatch on my phone, went down to baggage claim, and sure enough the timer showed 20 minutes before the bags arrived.
+I got out my iPhone, went to Delta.com/BagsOnTime and submitted my claim.
+The bags on time claim was posted to my account immediately after submitting.
+While I think I would prefer getting my bags quickly, I’m not going to complain about earning 2,500 points for 20+ minutes of waiting.